EventStore/EduSvcs-Application-Development-Fundamentals/labs/Instructions.md

        eventstore/eventstore:lts --insecure --run-projections=All \
        --enable-external-tcp --enable-atom-pub-over-http```

-3. The directory is set up as a yarn managed node.js project, you will need to have node and yarn installed.
+3. The directory is set up as a yarn-managed node.js project.
+You must have node and yarn installed.

-4. Run the tests in the lab folder ```00_Validate_Setup``` to verify a working local configuration
+4. Run the tests in the lab folder ```00_Validate_Setup``` to verify a working local configuration.

-5. Note that vscode may prompt you to run a "devcontainer" locally, based on the configuration present in the ```.devcontainer``` file that is used to configure codespaces.
-Setting up that environment would be another option to execute the code locally.
+5. VScode may prompt you to run a "devcontainer" locally based on the configuration in the ```.devcontainer``` file used to configure codespaces.
+Setting up that environment would be another option for executing the code locally.

 ## Specific Folders

-This directory has a folder for each lab.
-When switching to each folder to run a lab it is advised that you run the ```start_cluster.sh``` script.
-This will delete and refresh the docker container running eventstoreDB, thereby removing any artifacts from previous labs.
+This directory has a folder for each exercise.
+When accessing a folder to run a lab, you are advised to run the ```start_cluster.sh``` script.
+This will delete and refresh the Docker container running EventStoreDB, removing any artifacts from previous labs.

 ## Folder Structure

-In addition to the ```start_cluster.sh``` script, each folder will have code that you will complete.

-Each folder will have an ```instructions.md``` file with instructions specific to that lab.
+In addition to the ```start_cluster.sh``` script, each folder will have code for you to complete and an ```instructions.md``` file specific to that lab.

 ## 00_validate_Setup

-Please validate that you have a working environment by switching to folder 00_Validate_Setup.
-Start by reading the ```instructions.md``` file in that directory
+Please validate that you have a working environment by reviewing folder 00_Validate_Setup.
+Start by reading the ```instructions.md``` file in that directory.